Student in hardhat, protective eye gear, in lab

 SES-UWM expands the experience and knowledge of members in structural engineering-related fields through relevant events and technical workshops featuring notable speakers.

-For full descriptions and contact information of all engineering and civil engineering related student organizations and clubs, click here.
+For full descriptions and contact information of all engineering and civil engineering related student organizations and clubs, click on this link.

 Resource Rooms & Teaching Labs